Fruit Crops Edition

 Apples and Pears:

-Diseases: Now that primary scab is nearing the end, or has ended, the focus turns toward summer diseases such as fruit rots (esp.
+Diseases: Now that primary scab has ended, the focus turns toward summer diseases such as fruit rots (esp.
 Bitter rot), and sooty blotch and fly speck.
 Bitter rot control has been difficult at best in recent years even where management programs have been rigorous.
-Research has suggested Products such as Merivon, Luna Sensation and Inspire Super may be effective, and longtime reliable broad spectrum fungicides such as captan and ziram should provide control.
+Research has suggested products such as Merivon, Luna Sensation and Inspire Super may be effective, and longtime reliable broad spectrum fungicides such as captan and ziram should provide control.
 Experience has suggested that the addition of phosphorous acid products such as Prophyt or Rampart to captan sprays may improve control.
 Observations are that these products improve control of other summer diseases such as sooty blotch and flyspeck, and may help suppress scab infections where present.
+Bitter Rot symptoms are now appearing in southern counties.

-Codling Moth (CM): The first codling moth flight has started.
+Codling Moth (CM): The first generation codling moth timings have ended.
+Trap captures continue and decreased in most southern county orchards this week.
 A biofix was set for CM on April 17th in both northern and southern counties.
+Second generation timings are updated below.
+Rimon is not recommended for this and later generations.

 Application and Insecticide Type